Mobile-Former: Bridging MobileNet and Transformer: Our Method: Mobile-Former

 \subsection{Network Specification}

-\textbf{Architecture:} \Tref{table:mobile-former-specification} shows a Mobile-Former architecture at 294M FLOPs, which stacks 11 Mobile-Former blocks at different input resolutions.
-All Mobile-Former blocks have 6 global tokens with dimension 192.
-It starts with a 3$\times$3 convolution as stem which is followed by a lite bottleneck block at stage 1.
-The lite bottleneck block is proposed in \cite{li2021micronet}, which uses a 3$\times$3 depthwise convolution to expand the number of channels and uses a pointwise convolution to squeeze the number of channels.
+\textbf{Architecture:} \Tref{table:mobile-former-specification} shows a Mobile-Former architecture with 294M FLOPs for image size 224$\times$224, which stacks 11 Mobile-Former blocks at different input resolutions.
+All blocks have six global tokens with dimension 192.
+It starts with a 3$\times$3 convolution as stem and a lite bottleneck block \cite{li2021micronet} at stage 1, which expands and then squeezes the number of channels by stacking a 3$\times$3 depthwise and a pointwise convolution.
+Stage 2--5 consists of Mobile-Former blocks.
+Each stage handles downsampling by a downsample variant denoted as Mobile-Former$^{\downarrow}$ (see appendix~\ref{apx:arch-all} for details).
 The classification head applies average pooling on the local features, concatenates with the first global token, and then passes through two fully connected layers with h-swish \cite{Howard_2019_ICCV_mbnetv3} in between.

-\textbf{Downsample Mobile-Former Block:} Note that stage 2--5 has a downsample variant of Mobile-Former block (denoted as Mobile-Former$^{\downarrow}$) to handle the spatial downsampling.
-In Mobile-Former$^{\downarrow}$, only the convolution layers in \textit{Mobile} sub-block are changed from three layers (pointwise$\rightarrow$depthwise$\rightarrow$pointwise) to four layers (depthwise$\rightarrow$pointwise$\rightarrow$depthwise$\rightarrow$pointwise), where the first depthwise convolution layer has stride 2.
-The number of channels expands in each depthwise convolution, and squeezes in the following pointwise convolution.
-This saves computations as the two costly pointwise convolutions are performed at the lower resolution after downsampling.

-\textbf{Mobile-Former Variants:} Mobile-Former has 7 models of different computational costs from 26M to 508M FLOPs.
-They share the similar architecture, but have different widths and heights.
-We follow \cite{Xiao-2021-early-cnns-help-transformers} to refer our models by their flops, e.g. Mobile-Former-294M, Mobile-Former-96M.
-The details of network architecture for these Mobile-Former models are listed in the appendix (see \Tref{table:mf-achs}).
+\textbf{Mobile-Former variants:} Mobile-Former has seven models with different computational costs from 26M to 508M FLOPs.
+They share the similar architecture, but have different width and height.
+We follow \cite{Xiao-2021-early-cnns-help-transformers} to refer our models by their FLOPs, e.g. Mobile-Former-294M, Mobile-Former-96M.
+The details of network architecture for these models are listed in appendix~\ref{apx:arch-all} (see \Tref{table:mf-achs}).